Wondering how to dress your age (or not!)? British Knitwear Designer Susan Holton shares some thoughts...

 Many women face a barrage of judgement on one of the first decisions they make in the morning : what to wear.
 Look at any media - whether online, television or print - and we can immediately see the pressure that women can face when deciding how to dress for their age and body type.
 There are so many ideas about how we should dress but very little thought as to how the clothing choices we make - and the media coverage - can make us feel.

-As a British knitwear designer I frequently meet my customers in person at events, and I know that many of my customers struggle to know how best to ‘dress their age’ - or if they even need to.
+I frequently meet my customers in person at events, and I know that many of them struggle to know how best to ‘dress their age’ - or if they even need to.
 As women get older, it seems that their style is expected to be restrained and quiet - classic pieces with muted tones which do not attract too much attention.
 It seems - speaking as a 'fifty-something' woman - that we are expected to 'hide' in our clothes, and not to make a statement or have fun.

 Have fun choosing and wearing clothes, knitwear, footwear, and make-up - irrespective of age and body shape - be yourself!